kwilteam/kwil-db/docs/dev/cost.md

 - how can we do selectivity from a condition with arg placeholders like $1?
 Do all placeholders need to be replaced with literals before plan/cost?
 - PredicatePushDownRule does not support a projection plan?
 I added it, but it does nothing only rewrap it with source plan possibly transformed.
 - how should projection pushdown reduce cost?
-- Schema from a DataSource should be all columns from all tables?

 ## issue items